 What is RHD?

 Rheumatic Heart Disease (RHD) is a life-threatening disease that currently affects over 55 million people globally and over 500,000 Ugandans.
 RHD disproportionally affects children and young adults living in resource-limited settings.
 RHD is caused by untreated or undertreated recurrent strep infections.
-These infections can trigger an autoimmune response called rheumatic fever.
-The most serious manifestation of ARF is damage to the heart valves (RHD).
+These infections can trigger an autoimmune response called rheumatic fever (RF).
+The most serious manifestation of ARF is damage to the heart valves, RHD.

 How do I get RHD?

-1. RHD begins with group A Strep infection, most commonly strep throat.
-Untreated strep throat can trigger Acute Rheumatic Fever (ARF) which causes an autoimmune reaction.
+RHD begins with group A Strep infection, most commonly strep throat.
+Untreated strep throat can trigger Rheumatic Fever (RF) which causes an autoimmune reaction.

-2. Rheumatic fever is the autoimmune response.
+RF is an autoimmune response.
 Symptoms include fatigue, fever, chest pain, difficulty breathing, and swollen joints.

 Can RHD be treated?

 3. During the early RHD period, medication can be administered to prevent the progression of the disease.
-This treatment is called Secondary Antibiotic Prophylaxis (SAP) in this case Penicillin G benzathine (BPG).
-BPG is also known as a penicillin injection, which must be received every 28 days to provide protection from progression of the disease.
+This treatment is called Secondary Antibiotic Prophylaxis (SAP) most commonly in the form of Penicillin G benzathine (BPG).
+BPG is an intramuscular penicillin injection given every 28 days to keep the disease from advancing.

 4 & 5.
 Advanced-stage RHD and End-stage RHD require surgical intervention or a catheterization procedure to repair the damage to the heart valves.